Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: The exterior Dirichlet Helmholtz problem

 where

 Figure~\ref{fig:conv11} shows the performance of RCIP applied to~(\ref{eq:DiriHelm}) for 1000 different values of $\omega\in[1,10^3]$.
 The program {\tt demo11.m} is used.
+This program has a fixed-point initializer ${\bf R}_*$, see Section~\ref{sec:init}, whose construction only takes the leading asymptotic behavior of $I+K_\omega-{\rm i}\omega S_\omega/2$ at the corner vertex into account.
 The boundary $\Gamma$ is as in~(\ref{eq:gamma}) with $\theta=\pi/2$ and the boundary conditions are chosen as $g(r)=H_0^{(1)}(r-r')$ with $r'=(0.3,0.1)$ inside $\Gamma$.
 The error in $U(r)$ of~(\ref{eq:Helmrep1}) is evaluated at $r=(-0.1,0.2)$ outside $\Gamma$.
 Since the magnitude of $U(r)$ varies with $\omega$, peaking at about unity, the absolute error is shown rather than the relative error.
 The number of panels on the coarse mesh is chosen as {\tt npan=0.6*omega+18} rounded to the nearest integer.